Alonta34/photographyForEnthusiasts/README.md

 ## Wireframes

 There were originally three wireframes but during the development process the addition of a cart page with a simple checkout system was discussed between myself and my peer mentor, Arnold Kyeza.

+The Location page was also changed from what is seen in the wire frame from a series of pictures to a full map rendering to showcase the different locations.

 ![wireframe homepage image](https://github.com/Alonta34/photographyForEnthusiasts/raw/master/assets/Images/wireframe-home-page.png)
 ![wireframe suppliespage image](https://github.com/Alonta34/photographyForEnthusiasts/raw/master/assets/Images/wireframe-supplies-page.png)